 Bio

-Sarah-Anne Gresham is an Antiguan and Barbudan feminist who received a Fulbright scholarship in 2018 to pursue an MA in Women's, Gender and Sexuality Studies at George Washinton University.
-She recently graduated as a Columbian College of Arts and Sciences Graduate Distinguished Scholar in recognition of her leadership in WGSS and her interdisciplinary MA thesis titled, "Polyphonic Symphonies: Istwa as Alter/native Feminist Historiography."
+Sarah-Anne Gresham is a Ph.D. candidate from Antigua and Barbuda.
+She received a Fulbright scholarship in 2018 to pursue a Master of Arts degree in Women's, Gender, and Sexuality Studies at George Washington University.
+She graduated as a Columbian College of Arts and Sciences Graduate Distinguished Scholar in recognition of her MA thesis and work in the program as a research and program assistant.

 Preferred Pronoun: She/Her/Hers